Auditions

 -

-To recap: ALL auditionees are required to complete steps 1, 3, and 4.
-If you are a Musical Theatre major or you wish to be considered for casting in Twelfth Night: The Musical or You’re A Good Man, Charlie Brown, you must also complete step 2.
+To recap: ALL auditionees are required to complete steps 1, 3, and 4 (and a self-tape audition).
+If you are a Musical Theatre major or you wish to be considered for casting in Godspell, you must also complete step 2.

 A few notes on audition requirements:

 *All theatre performance majors are required to audition unless otherwise told by your program head that you are excused.
-Please contact your faculty mentor immediately if you have concerns about being cast this semester.
+Please contact your faculty mentor immediately if you have concerns about being cast this semester to request a casting exemption.

 *Non-musical theatre majors are not required to audition for the musical or attend the general dance call, but you are strongly encouraged to do so.